mortent/enhancements/keps/sig-scheduling/4815-dra-partitionable-devices/README.md

    the duplication and overall footprint of `ResourceSlices`.

-The implementation of these concepts requires several changes to the ResourceSlice API:
+The implementation of these concepts requires several changes to the ResourceSlice API.
+It introduces two new fields on the `ResourceSliceSpec`.

-1. It introduces four new fields on the `ResourceSliceSpec`.
-First, `CapacityPools` defines a list of `CapacityPools`, each of which defines a set of capacities that devices can draw from. `CapacityPoolMixins`, `DeviceMixins`, and `DeviceCapacityConsumptionMixins` define mixins for capacity pools and devices.
+`CapacityPools` defines a list of `CapacityPools` while `Mixins` define the mixins.

 1. The `CapacityPools` field is a list of named `CapacityPool`s.
 Each defines a set of capacities that is available for devices.
 This makes it possible